Mayor: Russia

 The typical term of office of a mer in Russia is four years.
 The mer's office administers all municipal services, public property, police and fire protection, and most public agencies, and enforces all local and state laws within a city or town.

 According to Medialogy, the mer of Novosibirsk, Anatoly Lokot', is mentioned in the media more than any other Russian mayor.
 The mer of Kazan, Il'sur Metshin, is the most popular in Russia, scoring 76 out of 100, according to the Russian People's Rating of Mers.

 The status of the post in Sevastopol is not legally recognized outside of the Russian Federation.

 Serbia

 In Serbia, the mayor is the head of the city or a town.
 The mayor acts on behalf of the city, and performs an executive function.
 The position of the mayor of Belgrade is important as the capital city is the most important hub of economics, culture and science in Serbia.
 Furthermore, the post of the mayor of Belgrade is the third most important position in the government after the prime minister and president.
+The Local Administration Act of 2007 establishes a mayor-council system for all municipalities, except city municipalities that are part of a city.
+The title of the mayor varies: the formal title of municipality heads is the President of Municipality (председник општине) while cities are headed by mayors (градоначелник); both are, however, called gradonačelnik in everyday parlance.
+The mayor is elected indirectly by the city council for a term of 4 years, without a term limit; previously, from 1990 to 2006 mayors were elected directly by voters in local elections alongside the municipal council.